e-vinci/web3-2025/src/slides/intro.md

 ---

+## File rouge

+Session after session, we're going to create and improve an application to help people split expenses - something like Tricount

+---

 ## Evaluation

 - Project: 25% of the total - producing a video report of evaluating a new technology (in groups of 4-5)